chris-k84/Build-Simulink-Model-for-TwinCAT/README.md

 ## Overview

-It is possible to parameterise the build of a Simulink module using the Simulink coder tool options menus.
-This can take a lot of time and requires effort, especially if you are building a number of models or changing the parameters regularly.
-This live script semi automates the process.
+It is possible to parameterise the build of a Simulink module using the Simulink coder tool options in MATLAB itself.
+Manually setting these can take a lot of time and requires effort, especially if you are building a number of models or changing the parameters regularly.
+This live script automates the process of setting a model up for building with the Simulink Coder and TE1400.
 It will also give you a base sample for how you would go about automating your build and deployment.

 ![Screenshot](LiveScript.png)

-This script allows you to parameterise a given model selectable in the first text box tool.
+This script allows you to parameterise a given model, which you select in the first text box tool.
+Following that you simply set the features you want the deployment to have, creating PLC libraries, online changeable models etc

 ## Requirements